lioz123/callgate-public/README.md

 - Connect your car via bluetooth.
 - Completely ad-free.
 - Share gates with other users.
-- Support for Englishand Hebrew.
+- Support for English and Hebrew.
-- Switch between darkand light themes.
+- Switch between dark and light themes.

 ## Permissions
 On Android versions prior to Android 6.0, wallabag requires the following permissions: